eunicehassan3/eunicehassan3.github.io/about-my-project.md

   - Use a Brain-Computer Interface (BCI) to access brain waves
   - Identifying BCI commands from EEG and gyroscope data EEG and gyroscope data
-  - Develop a 3D game in unity that uses brain activity to process controls.
+  - Develop a 3D game in unity that uses brain activity to control game.

 Expected Outcome: The project is expected to result in a fully developed game that can be controlled or heavily influenced by brain wave controls.